qode4you/ValoGuard/README.md

 1. Download ValoGuard

-2. Execute ValoGuard.exe
+2. Execute `ValoGuard.pyc`

-3. Enter your license key - Buy here: https://shoppy.gg/@Qode

-4. Use the * key to go AFK without getting penalties
+3. Use the * key to go AFK without getting penalties

 # Features
-- [x] Tested
 - [x] Logs
 - [x] Discord RPC
+- [x] Tested in all game modes
+- [x] No ban or penalties
+- [x] Easy to use

 # FAQ